yettsyjk/TransitioningToCyberSecurity_ApplicationSecurity/README.md

 - [ ] CMMC
 - [ ] NIST

-Attending my first Cyber Security Conference, meeting so many women in this field and building last lasting friendships.
+Attending my first Cyber Security Conference, meeting so many women in this field and building lasting friendships.
 Becoming a Student volunteer with WiCyS (Women in Cyber Security) org, with a set goal to be a mentor for 2022 cohorts.

 This 2022, I welcome the new year by learning GO and C# to improve my personal projects.